Learn Everything you Need to Get Growing

 Q: What kind of programming and resources are available for future farmers?

 CK: As this is a really new technology, we have to do a lot of educating and so do our farmers!
-If you're bringing this technology into a community where it's the first freight farm, you might need to approach your zoning administration for approval, and we have a zoning guide and other resources that customers can download right from our resources page on our website, or talk to our team members.
+If you're bringing this technology into a community where it's the first freight farm, you might need to approach your zoning administration for approval, and we have a zoning guide and other resources that customers can download right from our Case Studies page on our website, or talk to our team members.
 We also have guides to help you through finding financing and forming your business plan.

 Q: How does growing multiple crops affect yields?